A common question among many prospective guitarists is “what’s the difference between classical and acoustic guitar?

 If there’s one other main distinction to be aware of between classical and acoustic guitars, it’s the fact that classical guitars tend to have a thicker neck than steel string acoustic guitars, meaning the distance between strings is also greater.

 If you have medium to large sized hands, a wider guitar neck can feel more comfortable.
 You will feel the space between the strings helpful for both the right and the left hand fingers, as there’s less chance for interference or accidentally touching multiple strings at once.

 Conversely, if you have relatively small hands then you may feel that a standard body classical guitar is too difficult to play with the wide stretches that are sometimes necessary between frets and strings.

 Lastly, classical guitars tend to have a flatter back of the neck, whereas acoustic guitars have a more rounded back.
 This accommodates the different playing styles between the two in relation to the left hand thumb (see section on playing style differences below).

 What is ‘guitar nut width’ and where is the nut?

 Guitar neck width is usually measured where the neck meets the ‘nut’ of the guitar.
 The guitar nut is a small piece of hard material that supports the strings near the headstock.
 Guitar nuts are usually made of ebony, plastic, or (less commonly) ivory material.

 How wide are we talking?
 According to Yamaha, who makes both steel string and classical guitars, a Yamaha standard classical nut has a width of 52 mm (about 2.05 inches), whereas the standard steel string model has nut a width of 42 mm (about 1.65 inches).
 This approximately 1 cm width difference.

-Pro Tip: Do you feel like your classical guitar neck is too wide for your hands?
+Pro Tip: Do you feel like your classical guitar fret spacing is too wide for your hands?
 Try putting a capo on the 2nd fret or above.
 This will help decrease the space between frets.